w3f/Grant-Milestone-Delivery/deliveries/load_balanced_endpoints_operations-milestone_1.md

     - Extra prometheus exporter for cloudwatch metrics was built and deployed with rules to collect data on autoscaling groups and billing.

 - Deliverable 3
-    - The decision to ditch cachet did not come without significent developer hours being invested into that solution but ditching it for upptime ultimately was the right choice.
+    - The decision to ditch cachet did not come without significant developer hours being invested into that solution but ditching it for upptime ultimately was the right choice.
 The current status page is simpler to setup and runs entirely on github actions.

     - Monitoring the websockets through upptime was not supported so we made a custom upptime plugin to be able to do this.
 This plugin was [contributed back](https://github.com/upptime/uptime-monitor/pull/164) to upptime so that others can benefit.